-Gerdau operates four integrated mills, three of which are located in Brazil and one in Peru.
+Gerdau operates three integrated mills located in Brazil.
 The Ouro Branco Mill is the largest integrated facility operated by the Company.
 It produces steel from pig iron from the blast furnace and has some of the advantages of a mini mill, since it is located near key suppliers as well as the ports from which Gerdau exports most of its production.